kavin1317/CloudBoxd/README.md

 - **Maintained** on a schedule (cleaning every 5 uses, inspection every 15)
 - **Forecasted** to ensure enough boxes are available for next-day demand

-This creates a genuine **reverse logistics / circular supply chain** problem — the same pattern found in automotive parts containers (Toyota CTT), pallet tracking (CHEP), and bike/scooter fleets (Lime, Citi Bike).
+This creates a genuine **reverse logistics / circular supply chain** problem — the same pattern found in pallet tracking (CHEP), and bike/scooter fleets (Lime, Citi Bike).

 ---